rscircus/drhousemeister/README.md

 This bunch of scripts **organize/sort/refile the files in your current folder** into newly created folders according to their extensions.

+It was created to clean up my *Downloads* folder from time to time.

 ## Usage:

 ```